ericfer/page_iterator/README.md

       timestamps!
     end

+It could be any other Mapping layer that provides pagination feature.

-If you want to iterate through all records from the database in a script, you can do the following
+If you want to iterate through all records from the database an amount each time, you can do the following

      STDOUT.sync = true
      STDOUT.write "Running..."